shreyadudhagave/delta-demo/README.md

 # delta-demo
-this is demo of Git and Github
+this is demo of Git and Github.